 Managers of smaller teams where no topics have been generated are generally able to read through all comments.
 Peakon recommends following the click path of opening up the dashboard for those drivers that have been identified as priorities and viewing those comments in the context of the driver before creating an action plan in the Improve area.

-It's also possible to access all the comments from the comments option in the left menu.
+It's also possible to access all the comments from the comments option.
 This will then show a list of all comments with the Highlighted comments appearing first.

 The filter and sorting options at the top of the page allow you to filter on comments by: